-Hello Friends, In this blog post(Dynamic Storage Problem) we are going to discuss the Dynamic storage problem in Operating System.
-Here we will see few problems occur when the memory is allocated to a process dynamically.
+Hello Friends, In this blog post(Dynamic Storage Problem) we are going to discuss the Dynamic storage problem in Operating systems.
+Here we will see a few problems occur when the memory is allocated to a process dynamically.

 Generally, a set of holes of various sizes is scattered throughout memory at any given time.
 When a process arrives and needs memory, the system searches this set for a hole that is large enough for this process. |(Dynamic Storage Problem)

 If the hole is too large, it is split into two one part is allocated to the arriving process and the other is returned to the set of holes. |(Dynamic Storage Problem)

 When a process terminates, it releases its block of memory, which is then placed back in the set of holes.
 If the new hole is adjacent to the other holes, these adjacent holes are merged to form a larger hole| Dynamic Storage Problem